PurpleNinja225/NASible/docs/overview.md

 does.
 Also, the Linux ecosystem is larger.
 On the other hand, very few Linux distributions include ZFS out of the box because of licensing issues.

-Ansible-NAS in its default form attempts to have the best of both worlds by using Docker on Linux with ZFS.
+NASible in its default form attempts to have the best of both worlds by using Docker on Linux with ZFS.
 This is possible because the [Ubuntu](https://www.ubuntu.com/server) Linux distribution supports both technologies.
-As the name says, Ansible-NAS uses [Ansible](https://www.ansible.com/) server automation which is usually deployed on big multi-machine enterprise systems, not small home servers the size of a breadbox.
+As the name says, NASible uses [Ansible](https://www.ansible.com/) server automation which is usually deployed on big multi-machine enterprise systems, not small home servers the size of a breadbox.